viecili/mow-devspaces/README.md

-# Welcome to the Enterprise Kubernetes
+# Welcome to the Enterprise Kubernetes Workshop

 Today we will be running through a hands on workshop where we will learn and play with some of features of Red Hat OpenShift.